WeCanCodeIT/courses-cs-exercise/README.md

 1. master
 2. add-model-test
 3. repository-pattern
-4. add-EF
+4. add-EF (or 5. add-course-details-view)
-5. add-course-details-view
+5. add-course-details-view (or 4. add-EF)
 6. add-instructor-model
-7. create-course
+7. create-course (or 8. add-instructor-controller)
-8. add-instructor-controller
+8. add-instructor-controller (or 7. create-course)
 9. course-delete
 10. controller-tests
 11. add-students